AadityaJain-Dev/covid19-gyan-chand/dont-upload-on-firebase/Data Retrieving Scripts/covid19india/readme.md

 I am using their data for:
 - Stats for all the Districts.
-- Stats for all the Districts.
+- Stats for all the States.
 - Daily Nationwide Stats.